dlclark/regexp2/README.md

 - Regex replace
 - Regex split
 - Get Next Match
+- Confirming four-byte unicode in regex string works properly

+# Potential bugs
+I've run a battery of tests against regexp2 from various sources and found the debug output matches the .NET engine, but .NET and Go handle strings very differently.
+I've attempted to handle these differences, but most of my testing deals with basic ASCII with a little bit of multi-byte Unicode.
+There's a good chance that there are bugs in the string handling related to four-byte Unicode chars.

 # Find a bug?
 I'm open to new issues and pull requests with tests if you find something odd!